 Born in Lima, Peru, Sebastián graduated from Recoleta School’s IB programme.
 He became part of Peruvian Universities and participated in Harvard MUN Latin America, where he won first place.
 Through his creative endeavours, he attempts to shed light into his country’s most pressing issues.
 He is now a part of the Amsterdam University College class of 2023.

 As an artist, Krisztina has always been fascinated by the material world.
 Working with everyday physical materials, she focuses on the stories and emotions they carry within.
 Her work is inspired by seemingly mundane or useless objects.
 For Krisztina, ordinary, overlooked physical material can have dramatic social, environmental and political meaning.

 Ireen grew up in Amersfoort, later moving to Amsterdam to study biomedical sciences at Amsterdam University College.
 She is a self-proclaimed committed climate justice activist and is involved with various action groups in the Netherlands.
 One year ago, she joined RE-PEAT, a youth collective pushing for a peatland paradigm shift, and hopes to continue to work with them going forward.

 The connection between sexual energy and eating disorders

-Linny is a 23 year old female graduate of the academy of dance education.
-During that time, because of dealing with two eating disorders, depression, high sensitivity, her need for connection and dance, she learned how disorders are more than just symptoms.
-Now after dealing with her own being, she views disorders as opportunities to connect with suppressed experiences.
-She coaches people through intuitive movement and 1:1 conversations to get back to their core of being.
-Themes such as stored trauma in the body, sex(ual energy) and being able to connect with your emotions/sensations are things that come to the surface.
-She also speaks and creates dance about topics connected to sex/the body, writes poetry and performs.
+Linny is a 23 year old graduate of the Academy of Dance Education.
+During her studies she dealt with multiple eating disorders, depression, and high sensitivity.
+Through her need for connection and dance, she learned how disorders are more than just symptoms.
+She coaches people through intuitive movement and creates dance about topics connected to sex/the body.